Manjesh-dev/project2/README.md

 # new project
-this project created by me
+this project created by me.